clblamires/ninesjournal/_posts/2020-02-18-messages-visions-and-fish.md

 He woke with a start.
 Looking around, he spotted no other fish, no streams.
 His companions noticed his agitation.
 Ophinia and Nami tried to speak to him, but Zedeki refused to listen, thinking himself crazy for hearing voices and now dreaming of them.

 Gongu made a jest at him about talking to fish, and a fire flashed in Zedeki’s eyes.
 He spun and fired an arcane arrow at Gongu, stabbing him in the shoulder and causing him to temporarily vanish in magical darkness.
 The fire went out of his eyes and was filled with a fast and deep remorse.
-“I’m….
-Gongu, I’m…”
+“I’m...
+Gongu, I’m...”

 Ophinia sprung off her horse and drew her axe.
 “What is this?!” she shouted.
 “What have you done?
 Your own ally?”